sitkensis22/localSCR/README.md

 ## Example

-This is a basic example which shows you a workflow for a uniform state-space with a habitat mask:
+This example includes constructing the state-space, simulating SECR (or SCR) data, and the entire workflows under a uniform state-space assumption with a habitat mask for 2- and 3-dimensional trap arrays:

 ``` r